puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 * `summary`: The summary report of one catalog diff, or a summary per node if multiple are given
 * `overview`: The correlated and aggregated report of issues/diffs for multiple nodes
+* `overview_json`: The correlated and aggregated report of issues/diffs for multiple nodes in json format (experimental feature, the schema may change)
 * `diff`: The catalog diff
 * `baseline`: The baseline catalog
 * `preview`: The preview catalog